ybnd/vis3d/ML/examples/example.md

 A.of;
 ```

 You can navigate the cube by scrolling.
-To scroll the XZ and YZ views in `Cube.of`, scroll while pressing down Shift and Alt.
+To scroll the XZ and YZ views in `Cube.of`, scroll while pressing down <Shift> and <Alt>.
+Alternatively, you can also click and drag within the XY, YZ and XZ views to navigate.

 #### InteractiveMethods